Surviving The School Holidays As a low-income family

 But as a parent on a low income, you probably know just how stressful it can be to feed and entertain your children when school breaks up at the end of term.

-Create A Budget Specific To The Month
+Create a Budget Specific to the Month

 Check You're Claiming Everything You're Entitled To